jfeiwell/jfeiwell.github.io/_posts/EssayPosts/2019-04-04-a-new-type-of-fund.md

 ![Cle Skyline](/assets/cle_skyline.jpeg)
 <p class="subphoto">Cleveland Skyline</p>

-One year ago The New York Times [documented](https://www.nytimes.com/2018/03/04/technology/silicon-valley-midwest.html) a dozen Bay Area VCs during a three day swing through the Rust Belt.
-It sparked a conversation about Silicon Valley’s ballooning cost and ever present anxiety that the industry is in a transitional phase.
-Waiting for the next wave of breakout darlings while its center of gravity moves from the evergreen streets of Palo Alto to the gentrified, steel-reinforced concrete San Francisco.
-Begging the question, is the Midwest venture’s place of expatriation?

-Recently 60 minutes [aired](https://www.cbsnews.com/news/venture-capitalist-steve-case-spreading-funding-to-middle-america-with-rise-of-the-rest-60-minutes/) the broadcast follow up to the NYT piece.
+One year ago, The New York Times [documented](https://www.nytimes.com/2018/03/04/technology/silicon-valley-midwest.html) a dozen Bay Area VCs during a three day swing through the Rust Belt.
+Recently, 60 minutes [aired](https://www.cbsnews.com/news/venture-capitalist-steve-case-spreading-funding-to-middle-america-with-rise-of-the-rest-60-minutes/) the broadcast follow up to the NYT piece.
 Following [Rise of the Rest](https://www.revolution.com/entity/rotr/), a venture fund dedicated to funding seed stage companies outside of CA, NY, and MA.
 I share their passion for the cause.
-I’ve seen both sides of the coin, born and raised in Cleveland and eventually lived in SF while working for a venture backed company.
+I’ve seen both sides of the coin, born and raised in Cleveland and having lived in SF while working for a venture backed company.
 Parts of the Rust Belt are having a moment, Pittsburgh is thriving and downtown Cleveland is booming.
 But most of the Rust Belt like, Youngstown or Toledo, is still is exactly that.
+So is the Midwest actually Tech’s place of expatriation?

-I would love nothing more than the success of venture backed companies in these communities to create new jobs, wealth, and opportunity, but applying a successful model to a different problem isn’t a recipe for success.
+I would love nothing more than the success of venture backed companies in these communities to create new jobs, wealth, and opportunity — but applying a successful model to a different problem isn’t a recipe for success.

 ## Why Venture Isn’t the Solution